Hip2save Is Paying $5K + Extra Perks For Black Friday Shopper Dream Job

 Bargain hunters can live out their dream of getting paid to shop in the latest contest opportunity from the popular deal website.

-DALLAS, Aug.
-12, 2024 /PRNewswire/ -- Hip2Save has announced the opening of entries for their $5K Black Friday Shopper Dream Job where one lucky entrant will win the chance to get paid to shop.
+DALLAS, TEXAS, UNITED STATES, August 14, 2024 /EINPresswire / -- Hip2Save has announced the opening of entries for their $5K Black Friday Shopper Dream Job where one lucky entrant will win the chance to get paid to shop.

 Now through September 1st, 2024, interested applicants can submit a short video sharing why they're the best fit for the unique position of deal hunting during the thrilling Black Friday shopping season.
 Their submissions will be subject to 2 rounds of public voting starting on September 2nd, 2024, and the final selection will be decided by the Hip2Save team.